adlarkin/CMU_RISS_ROS_Workshop/tutorials/3_commandline_tools.md

 $ ./run_container.bash ~/
 ```

-The rest of the commands in this tutorial should be run in the Docker container.
+_The rest of the commands in the following tutorials should be run in the Docker container (unless explicitly stated otherwise).
-If you need to open another shell in the container, remember that you can run `join.bash`:
+If you need to open another shell in the container, remember that you can run `join.bash`:_

 ```
 # open a new terminal